Sustainable Streets programme

 If they are visiting during the hours permit parking is in operation, they will need to park in one of the dedicated pay-and-display zones – located on every street – or use a visitors permit provided by a resident within the area.
 Visitor permits are for one time use and allow visitors to park in permit bays nearby to the home they’re visiting.

-Residents and businesses with a parking permit receive ten one-hour visitor permits for free and additional visitor permits can be purchased as needed, starting from £1.60 per hour.
+Residents with a parking permit receive ten one-hour visitor permits for free and additional visitor permits can be purchased as needed, starting from £1.80 per hour.

 Ten one-hour visitor passes will also be provided free of charge to any resident who is over 60 in receipt of Council Tax support and does not have another parking permit.